How to Make the Perfect Bowl of Chili

 Of course vegetarians and vegans don't want to go without the one-pot, comfort classic.
 To replace animal-based products merely add imitation bacon bits, red, brown, and/or green lentils, crumbly seitan, sweet potatoes, quinoa, or just extra vegetables to the original recipe.
 Try our delicious version with brown lentils, completely meat-free:

 Have a secret chili con carne recipe?
-Tell us in the comments or send your favorite recipe to firstname.lastname@example.org.
+Tell us in the comments or upload your recipe to share it with the community!

 Published on October 23, 2018